I am a Pluralistic Counsellor working in Royal Deeside.

 Being a Pluralistic Counsellor means that I may work in a number of different modalities (similar to integrative counselling), where I may work in a person centred modality but draw elements from CBT, Creative therapies, Solution focused approach or Psychodynamic approaches, depending on what appears to work well with the client.
 Young people for example may especially respond well to a Solution focused approach and Creative therapies.

 I work with Young people and Adults who are struggling with a wide range of difficulties including anxiety and depression.
 I work within a safe, therapeutic and non-judgemental environment where clients can feel they can explore what they are bringing into the counselling room.
 I am working online at the moment with Zoom, WhatsApp, FaceTime or telephone due to the current situation regarding COVID-19.
-Once this pandemic has passed I will also be doing face-to-face sessions in Banchory.
+Once this second lockdown has passed I will be returning to face-to-face sessions in the Banchory Business Centre.

 Training, qualifications & experience